-Zambia is a landlocked country in southern Central Africa, three times the size of the UK.
-It became independent in 1964 and is now a Democratic Republic with a population of 13 million.
+Zambia is a landlocked country in southern Central Africa, three times the size of the UK with a population of 16.5 million.

 The Church in Zambia

-The answer lies with the immense contribution to the life of the church that is made by the lay people themselves.
+Laity contribute immensely to the life of the church in Zambia.
 Most parishes have several readers.
-Many readers take extended communion, and their dedication to this is much valued.
-They lead prayers, take baptisms in emergencies, preach, undertake pastoral care and take many of the funerals that are all too frequent because of Zambia’s high mortality rate.
-This is due to HIV/AIDS, malaria and other diseases.
-Life expectancy in Zambia is currently 55 years.
+Many readers take extended communion, lead prayers, take baptisms in emergencies, preach, undertake pastoral care and take many of the funerals.

 Zambia parish links